Echecrates/MonitorBlackout/README.md

 There are currently several (3) options whereby you can use this script.
 Method(s) 1+2 is/are recommended, the other methods may require further tinkering by yourself.

-(1) Run the script directly (save as MonitorBlackout.ps1 and launch in powershell)
+(1) Run the script directly (save as MonitorBlackout.ps1 and launch in powershell).

 (2) Tested and working: powershell script (with VBScript Wrapper).

 (2A) VBScript Wrapper:

 Set WshShell = CreateObject("WScript.Shell")